Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Honeypot Game Theoretical Cooperative Defense Framework

-\begin{definition}[UAV Honeypot Game] During honeypot data sharing process, the interactions between UAVs and the GCS can be formulated as a honeypot game $\mathcal{G}=\{\{\mathcal{J},G\},\{T_{\max},\{S_j,R_j\}_{j\in \mathcal{J}}\},\{\{\mathcal{U}_j\}_{j\in \mathcal{J}},\mathcal{U}_G\}\}$, which includes the following main components: \begin{itemize} \item \emph{Players.} The players in game $\mathcal{G}$ are (i) UAVs with diverse VDD-delay types in $\mathcal{J}$ and (ii) the GCS $G$. \item \emph{Strategies.} The strategy of the GCS is to determine the maximum communication latency $T_{\max}$ and design a set of feasible VDD-reward contracts $\{S_j,R_j\}_{j\in \mathcal{J}}$ to optimize its overall payoff.
-The strategy of each UAV is to select an optimal contract item for maximized payoff. \item \emph{Payoffs.} The payoffs (or utilities) of each type-$j$ UAV and the GCS are denoted as $\mathcal{U}_j$ and $\mathcal{U}_G$, respectively. \end{itemize} \end{definition}
+\begin{definition}[UAV Honeypot Game] During honeypot data sharing process, the interactions between UAVs and the GCS can be formulated as a honeypot game $\mathcal{G}=\{\{\mathcal{J},G\},\{T_{\max},\{S_j,R_j\}_{j\in \mathcal{J}}\},\{\{\mathcal{U}_j\}_{j\in \mathcal{J}},\mathcal{U}_G\}\}$, which includes the following main components: \begin{itemize} \item \emph{Players.} The players in game $\mathcal{G}$ are (i) UAVs with diverse VDD-delay types in {the set} $\mathcal{J}$ and (ii) the GCS $G$. {In the game, UAVs are featured with 2D types: the VDD cost $C_j$ and the communication delay $T_j$, which are private information.} \item \emph{Strategies.} The strategy of the GCS is to determine the maximum communication latency $T_{\max}$ and design a set of feasible VDD-reward contracts $\{S_j,R_j\}_{j\in \mathcal{J}}$ to optimize its overall payoff.
+The strategy of each {participating} UAV is to select an optimal contract item {from the contract menu $\Phi$} for {its} maximized payoff. \item \emph{Payoffs.} The payoffs (or utilities) of each type-$j$ UAV and the GCS are denoted as $\mathcal{U}_j$ and $\mathcal{U}_G$, respectively. \end{itemize}

+{Note that the game $\mathcal{G}$ is \emph{one-shot}, i.e., the game is played once between the GCS and each honeypot-mounted UAV.} \end{definition}

 \underline{Utility of UAV.} The utility of type-$j$ UAV that chooses the contract item $\Phi_j=\{S_j,R_j\}$ is the revenue minuses its cost: